AppImage/docs.appimage.org/source/packaging-guide/desktop-icon-files.rst

 	Terminal=false
 	Categories=Utility;TextEditor;

-The ``Categories`` value should be a list of all `specific registered categories <https://specifications.freedesktop.org/menu-spec/latest/category-registry.html>`_ that apply to your application.
+The ``Categories`` value should be a list of all `specific registered categories <https://specifications.freedesktop.org/menu-spec/latest/category-registry.html>`__ that apply to your application.

-The list of all keys can be found in the `Desktop Entry Specification (Recognized keys) <https://specifications.freedesktop.org/desktop-entry-spec/latest/recognized-keys.html>`_.
-Further keys that are recommended for AppImages are ``GenericName`` (the name of the application category, e.g. "Browser" for Firefox), ``Comment`` (an application description) and ``Version`` (not the application version, but the used version of the `Desktop Entry Specification <https://specifications.freedesktop.org/desktop-entry-spec/latest/recognized-keys.html>`_.
+The list of all keys can be found in the `Desktop Entry Specification (Recognized keys) <https://specifications.freedesktop.org/desktop-entry-spec/latest/recognized-keys.html>`__.
+Further keys that are recommended for AppImages are ``GenericName`` (the name of the application category, e.g. "Browser" for Firefox), ``Comment`` (an application description) and ``Version`` (not the application version, but the used version of the Desktop Entry Specification itself.

-The desktop entry file should be named according to the `Reverse domain name notation <https://en.wikipedia.org/wiki/Reverse_domain_name_notation>`_ and have ``.desktop`` as file ending, for example ``org.AppImage.ExampleApp.desktop``.
+The desktop entry file should be named according to the `Reverse domain name notation <https://en.wikipedia.org/wiki/Reverse_domain_name_notation>`__ and have ``.desktop`` as file ending, for example ``org.AppImage.ExampleApp.desktop``.

 After creating your desktop file, make sure that it's valid using ``desktop-file-validate org.example.application.desktop``.